What's going on in the rest of the book?

 Great Expectations Chapter 4 Summary

 - Double whew, because no one suspects Pip has been up to no good when he returns home.

-Everyone's getting ready for Christmas dinner with Mr. Wopsle (the clerk at church), Mr. Hubble (the wheelwright), Mrs. Hubble, and Mr. Pumblechook (Joe's uncle).
+- Everyone's getting ready for Christmas dinner with Mr. Wopsle (the clerk at church), Mr. Hubble (the wheelwright), Mrs. Hubble (the wheelwright's wife), and Mr. Pumblechook (Joe's uncle).

-Just when Pip's sister goes to get the famous pork-pie, the crowning Christmas delight, Pip can't take it anymore.
-The Tickler looms large, and he bolts for the door in the hopes of escaping the wrath to come.
+- When Pip's sister goes to get the famous pork-pie, the crowning Christmas delight, Pip can't take it anymore.
+He bolts for the door in the hopes of escaping the Tickler's wrath ....

 - … and he runs right into a party of soldiers at the Gargery doorstep.